agalue/LGTM-PoC/README.md

 For MetalLB, the Central cluster will use segment `x.x.x.201-210`, and the Remote cluster will employ `x.x.x.211-220` for the Public IPs extracted from the Minikube IP on each case.

 The Multi-Cluster Link is originated on the Remote Cluster, targeting the Central Cluster, meaning the Service Mirror Controller lives on the Remote Cluster.

+Each remote cluster would be a Tenant in terms of Mimir, Tempo and Loki.
+For demo purposes, Grafana has Data Sources to get data from the Local components and Remote components.

+Mimir supports Tenant Federation if you need to look at metrics from different tenants simultaneously.

+### Data Sources

+The following is the list of Data Sources on the Central Grafana:

+* `Mimir Local` to get metrics from the local Mimir (long term).
+The default DS for Prometheus, can also be used, for short periods.
+* `Tempo Local` to get traces from the local cluster.
+* `Loki Local` to get logs from the local cluster.

+* `Mimir Remote` to get metrics from the remote cluster.
+* `Tempo Remote` to get traces from the remote cluster.
+* `Loki Remote` to get logs from the remote cluster.

 ## Requirements